-- book hotels 1-2 months before the trip
+- book hotels 1-2 months before your trip,

 - order guided tours to to skip the lines at Istanbul's top attractions.

-To get an idea of the city's climate, take a look at the graph below which shows the average temperature and precipitation levels month-by-month.
+To get an idea of the city's climate, take a look at the graph below which shows the average temperature and precipitation levels by month.

 However, relying on these figures alone can give an incomplete picture of Istanbul's climate.
 For instance,